 Reykjavik doesn’t resemble the European capitals, but it certainly has a unique atmosphere.
-Therefore it’s nice to just wander around through different streets – after two days of quarantine in Reykjavik, you won’t have anything better to do anyways.
-During these walks you will have the opportunity to observe the everyday life of the city, Scandinavian-style houses and often what is happening inside of them, because no one has heard of curtains in Iceland, but everyone loves huge windows.
-From time to time in the ground floor apartments you can even watch Netflix with its inhabitants 😀
+Therefore it’s nice to just wander around through different streets – after two days of quarantine in Reykjavik, you won’t have anything better to do anyway.
+During these walks, you will have the opportunity to observe the everyday life of the city, Scandinavian-style houses and often what is happening inside of them, because no one has heard of curtains in Iceland, but everyone loves huge windows.
+From time to time in the ground floor apartments, you can even watch Netflix with its inhabitants 😀

 CATS OF REYKJAVIK